Zehelein/pg-transactional-outbox/lib/README.md

 ## Message processing client strategy

-Inbox messages are processed in a database transaction that verifies from the inbox table if the message was not processed already and loads the retry-specific data.
-It handles also the business-logic related database work.
+Messages are processed in a database transaction that verifies from the outbox/inbox table if the message was not processed already and loads the retry-specific data.
+It handles also the business-logic related database work (especially for the inbox).

 Some message handlers may require a database login with elevated permissions while others can use more restricted users.
 With this strategy, you can return a database client from your desired Pool in the `getClient` function.
-When the inbox listener is shut down it will call the `shutdown` function where you can close your used database pools and run other cleanup logic.
+When the replication listener is shut down it will call the `shutdown` function where you can close your database pool and run other cleanup logic.

 ## Message processing timeout strategy